Imperial data science online summer school

 Students will receive an Imperial College London digital certificate on successful completion of the summer school and a prize will be awarded to the best project team.
 Each student will also receive a transcript for their project mark.

 All students are expected to be studying an undergraduate degree in any engineering discipline, IT or computing degree at a well-recognised university in China.

 All students are required to have a good command of English, and if it is not their first language, they will need to satisfy the College requirement as follows:

 - a minimum score of IELTS (Academic Test) 6.5 overall (with no less than 6.0 in any element) or equivalent.

 - TOEFL (iBT) 92 overall (minimum 20 in all elements)

-Students will need to have access to a computer with webcam and microphone and good internet connection to attend the live classes.
+Students will need to have access to a computer pre-installed with python, have a webcam, microphone and good internet connection to attend the live classes.